dipankardas011/Learn-Cloud-Native-Tools/blogs/kubesimplify/os.md

 ## Hybrid of these are there
 5. Round Robin with priority
+Here it compares the priority of runnnable process with other runnable processes
 6. multilevel feedback Queue
+ready queue is divided into >= 2 queues
+1st queue = Highest Priority (Interractive processes like UI) latest queue = Lowest priority (Background processes) and other queue for the (system process)

 # Thread
 Its is lighweight process